Is Alcohol Withdrawal and Detox Dangerous?

 - Seizures

 During this terrible event, a person may even lose control of their motor skills.
-Complications of delirium tremens can include: falls, seizures, and cardiac distress.
+Complications of delirium tremens can include falls, seizures, cardiac distress, or even heart attack.

-In serious circumstances, it could cause death.
+These serious symptoms can even cause death.
 Seek medical attention if you have tried to stop drinking on your own and are experiencing any of the above symptoms.

 Seeking Help for Alcohol Abuse and Addiction

-Because alcohol withdrawal can be painful and potentially dangerous, people must get help from experienced medical professionals.
+Because alcohol withdrawal can be painful and potentially dangerous, people must get help from experienced healthcare professionals.

 For alcohol abuse disorder treatment, medical detox centers and inpatient rehab facilities are especially helpful.
-In addition, because dangerous seizure disorders are a risk factor for alcohol withdrawal, medical professionals in a detox and rehab center can safely monitor patients for these complications.
+In addition, because dangerous seizure disorders are a risk factor for alcohol withdrawal, medical professionals in detox and rehab centers can safely monitor patients for these complications.

-In cases where delirium tremens is suspected, patients will need to stay in a hospital where they can be monitored and prescribed medications for seizure disorders.
+In cases where delirium tremens are suspected, patients will need to stay in a hospital where they can be monitored and prescribed medications for seizure disorders.

-For people struggling with alcohol addiction, attending a medical detox center and a rehabilitation facility is a proven effective way to treat drug and alcohol addiction complexities.
-They can even help with mental health issues associated with alcoholism.
+For people struggling with alcohol addiction, attending a medical detox center and a rehabilitation facility is a proven effective way to get addiction treatment and related medical care.
+They can even help with mental health issues associated with alcoholism through various support group activities.

 You don’t have to go it alone.
 Going through alcohol detox may seem scary at first — but it will help you get back to normal.
 Then, you can begin to pick up the pieces and get your life back on track.

-Contact Zinnia Health at (855) 430-9439 to receive alcohol detox in a medically-supervised environment.
+Contact Zinnia Health at (855) 430-9439 to receive alcohol detox in medically supervised treatment centers.
 Our caring staff is available 24/7 to help you along your path to sober living.